socketio/socket.io-client-swift/README.md

 Socket.IO-Client-Swift
 ======================

 Socket.IO-client for Swift.
 Supports ws/wss connections and binary.
-For socket.io 1.0+
+For socket.io 1.0+ and Swift 1.1

 Installation
 ============